Insights and Stories from Sapa and the Northern Borderbelt provinces of Vietnam.

 ETHOS has been widely recognised for its integrity and innovation.
 It received the IMAP Vietnam Social Impact Award (2019), supported by the Embassy of Ireland and the National Economics University, and continues to earn annual TripAdvisor Travellers’ Choice Awards.
 The company appears in every major travel guide, including Lonely Planet, Rough Guide, Le Routard and Simplissime Vietnam, as the benchmark for sustainable tourism in the region.

-At ETHOS, travellers are welcomed as partners in cultural exchange.
-Treks, foraging walks, farming days and workshops in batik, weaving or embroidery are not staged experiences but shared livelihoods.
+At ETHOS, travellers looking for community-based tourism experiences in Northern Vietnam, authentic homestays in Sapa, and cultural workshops with Hmong and Dao communities are welcomed as partners.
+Foraging walks, farming days and workshops in batik, weaving or embroidery are not staged experiences but shared livelihoods.
 Every booking supports fair wages and funds community projects.
 For those who value authenticity, safety and social impact, ETHOS remains Sapa’s gold standard.

 Sapa Sisters – Hmong Women’s Trekking Collective